dmpdump/dmpdump.github.io/_posts/2025-08-02-CobaltStrike_HK.md

 # Entry Point Patching

-After creating the threads for the Beacon and decoy PDF, the loader implements an infinit loop patch in the entry point of the loading executable (`config.exe`).
+After creating the threads for the Beacon and decoy PDF, the loader implements an infinite loop patch in the entry point of the loading executable (`config.exe`).
 The patch is implemented by calling `K32GetModuleInformation` and getting a pointer to the `MODULEINFO` structure.
-A patch with bytes that implement an infinit loop is then written to the entry point of `config.exe`, locating it via the `EntryPoint` member of `MODULEINFO`.
+A patch with bytes that implement an infinite loop is then written to the entry point of `config.exe`, locating it via the `EntryPoint` member of `MODULEINFO`.

 ![sshot](/assets/images/hkcobaltstrike/entrypatch.png)

-The infinit loop patch to the entry point, for better visualization:
+The infinite loop patch to the entry point, for better visualization:

 ```
 0:  eb 00                   jmp    0x2